mjskay/ggdist/README.md

 `stat_lineribbon(aes(y = .prediction), .width = c(.99, .95, .8, .5))` is
-one of several shortcut geoms that simplify common combinations of `tidybayes` functions and `ggplot` goems.
+one of several shortcut geoms that simplify common combinations of `tidybayes` functions and `ggplot` geoms.
 It is roughly equivalent to the following:

 ``` r